 Army pauses use of Ajax vehicles after soldiers fall ill during war game

-It follows defence minister Luke Pollard’s recent claim that the Ajax had ‘left its troubles behind this month
+It follows defence minister Luke Pollard’s recent claim that the Ajax had ‘left its troubles behind’

 The British Army has paused the use of its Ajax armoured vehicles after approximately 30 soldiers became unwell from noise and vibration during a recent war game exercise on Salisbury Plain.